SeanMarcusJensen/Exam_DataScience/Report.md

 To begin analyzing the data, I will first take a look at the overall structure and content of the dataset.
 The data includes columns of different types, including integers, floats, and objects (which are strings).
 By understanding the types of data that are included in the dataset, it will be possible to determine which methods and techniques are most appropriate for analyzing the data.

 The 'PassengerId' column is an integer that is used as an index for the passengers in the dataset.
 This information is not particularly useful for analyzing the data, and can be dropped from the dataset during the analysis process.
+It is a continuous numerical data type.

 The 'Survived' column is a boolean that indicates whether or not a passenger survived the Titanic disaster.
 This is an important piece of information that will be used to analyze the data and identify any patterns or trends.
+It is a categorical data type, and Binary.

 The 'PClass' column is an integer that indicates the socio-economic class of the passenger.
 There are three possible values for this column: 1 (for higher class), 2 (for middle class), and 3 (for lower class).
 This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.
+It is a categorical data type.

 The 'Name' column is a string that contains the name of the passenger.
 This information can be used to identify the gender and marital status of the passenger, based on the title that is included in their name (e.g. "Miss", "Mrs", "Mr", etc.).
-This can provide additional context for the analysis of the data.
+It is a categorical data type.

 The 'Sex' column is a string that indicates the gender of the passenger.
-This information can be used to understand the distribution of males and females on the Titanic, and how this may have affected their survival rates.
+This information can be used to understand the distribution of males and females.
+It is a categorical data type.

 The 'Age' column is a float that indicates the age of the passenger.
 Fractional ages below 1 are represented as decimal values in this column.
-This information can be used to understand the distribution of ages on the Titanic, and how age may have affected the survival rates of the passengers.
+This information can be used to understand the distribution of ages on the Titanic.
+It is a continuous numerical data type.

 The 'SibSp' column is an integer that indicates the number of siblings and spouses that a passenger had on board the Titanic.
-This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.
+This information can be used to understand the demographics of the passengers on the Titanic.
+It is a continuous numerical data type.

 The 'Parch' column is an integer that indicates the number of parents and children that a passenger had on board the Titanic.
-This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.
+This information can be used to understand the demographics of the passengers on the Titanic.
+It is a continuous numerical data type.

 The 'Ticket' column is a string that contains the ticket number for each passenger.
 This information could potentially be used as a unique identifier for each passenger, since it is unlikely that two passengers would have the same ticket number.
 However, it is possible that multiple passengers within a family may have been assigned the same ticket number.
+It is a categorical data type.

 The 'Fare' column is a float that indicates the price that a passenger paid for their ticket on the Titanic.
 It is likely that the prices were similar for passengers in the same socio-economic class, but there may be some differences based on factors such as where the ticket was purchased or the tax laws in the passenger's home state.
+It is a continuous numerical data type.

 The 'Cabin' column is a string that contains a unique identifier for the cabin that a passenger was assigned on the Titanic.
 This identifier is not unique for each passenger, as multiple passengers may have been assigned the same cabin.
+It is a categorical data type.

 The 'Embarked' column is a character that indicates the port from which a passenger boarded the Titanic.
 There are three possible values for this column: 'C' (for Cherbourg), 'S' (for Southampton), and 'Q' (for Queenstown).
-This information can be used to understand the distribution of passengers on the Titanic, and how this may have affected their chances of survival.
+This information can be used to understand the distribution of passengers on the Titanic.
+It is a categorical data type.

 One interesting aspect of the data is the size of each passenger's family.
 To better understand this, I will create a new column called 'Family' that combines the 'SibSp' and 'Parch' columns to give a single numeric value for the number of siblings, spouses, parents, and children that a passenger was traveling with.